alimaghamii/ML4Adhesion4Matlab/README.md

 ## 📊 Running the Code

-Simply run the main script:
+Simply run the ML script:

 ```matlab
 >> MATLAB_ML.m
 ```

-or
+or the physic augmented one as:

 ```matlab
 >> MATLAB_PAML.m